HF Exam - oral exam info

 Please do not ask for an alternative time unless you were either:

-a) ill, and produce a doctor's note (to Richard Bland) within two weeks
+a) ill at the time of the oral examination, and produce a doctor's note (to Michael Baldzikowski) within two weeks

 b) studying abroad at the time of the test (or on an internship as part of an official year abroad).